Charles Manson: Second imprisonment

 Manson spent a year trying unsuccessfully to appeal the revocation of his probation.
 In July 1961, he was transferred from the Los Angeles County Jail to the United States Penitentiary at McNeil Island, Washington.
-There, he took guitar lessons from Barker–Karpis gang leader Alvin "Creepy" Karpis, and obtained from another inmate the contact information of Phil Kaufman, a producer at Universal Studios in Hollywood.
+There, he took guitar lessons from Barker–Karpis gang leader Alvin "Creepy" Karpis, and obtained from another inmate the contact information of Phil Kaufman, a record producer and tour manager.
 Among Manson's fellow prisoners during this time was future actor Danny Trejo; the two participated in several hypnosis sessions together.
 Manson's mother moved to Washington State to be closer to him during his McNeil Island incarceration, working nearby as a waitress.

 Although the Mann Act charge had been dropped, the attempt to cash the Treasury check was still a federal offense.
 Manson's September 1961 annual review noted he had a "tremendous drive to call attention to himself", an observation echoed in September 1964.
 In 1963, Leona was granted a divorce.
 During the process, she alleged that she and Manson had a son, Charles Luther Manson.
 According to a popular urban legend, Manson auditioned unsuccessfully for the Monkees in late 1965.
 This is refuted by the fact that Manson was still incarcerated at McNeil Island at the time.

 In June 1966, Manson was sent for the second time to Terminal Island in preparation for early release.
 By the time of his release day on March 21, 1967, he had spent more than half of his thirty-two years in prisons and other institutions.
 This was mainly because he had broken federal laws.
 Federal sentences were, and remain, much more severe than state sentences for many of the same offenses.
 Telling the authorities that prison had become his home, he requested permission to stay.